postmanlabs/newman/DIR_COMMANDS.md

     └── response.json         # the response json
 ```

+### Next steps
+This concept of representing Postman collections as a directory opens up programmatic
+pre-processing of test data before running tests.
+This could include things like the following:

+* Re-using same data across tests
+* Using other node libraries in testing code

+The instructions for using the tool are given below.
+Please give it spin and let me know it you if it is useful.

+## Usage

 ### Installing newman from this fork

 One can install the newman executable in this fork using the command: